-How long does it take from the time I receive the admission email from the department and the time I receive the official admission letter and I-20?
+How long after I receive the department's admission notification from the graduate school will I receive the official admission and I-20?

 We send an email to an applicant to notify him/her of our recommendation of admission/rejection as soon as we make a decision, usually in February or March.
 However, our email is only a recommendation to the Graduate School.
 You should wait for the official admission letter and I-20 before you make travel plans.
-It generally takes twelve weeks between the time we send you the email and the time the Graduate Schools sends out the official admission letter and I-20.
-You should also add at least another week or two for the mail to arrive at your address.
+It generally takes 12 weeks between the time we send you the email and the time the Graduate School sends out the official admission letter and I-20.

 Do I have to buy health insurance while attending Kansas State?

 Yes, K-State requires that all international students be covered by health insurance.
 If insurance is not supplied by a sponsor or agency, it can be purchased upon arrival.
 Health insurance should be maintained during your entire stay at K-State.
-You can find more information on health insurance at the K-State International Students & Scholars Services.
+Please visit at the K-State International Students & Scholars Services for more information.

-For more information about International Students please refer to the K-State Graduate School, or the K-State International Students & Scholars Services
+International Students please refer to the K-State Graduate School, or the K-State International Students & Scholars Services for more information.

 Can I visit K-State to see if it's the right place for me?

 Yes, students who have already applied to the Department of Agricultural Economics graduate programs are welcome to visit campus and meet with our current students and faculty.
-Please email Jennifer Merrill at email@example.com to make arrangements for a campus visit.
+Please email Erin Craig at firstname.lastname@example.org to make arrangements for a campus visit.

-What more information you can provide about the department and the university?
+What other information can you provide about the department and the university?

 You are encouraged to browse the following web pages about the department, the graduate school, and the university: